karlstolley/wsi/syllabus/_projects/project-01.md

 of those components at the shaping phase, although you absolutely must make sure a public data API is available to provide the supplemental data your system will ingest.

-**ITMD 467 students** will deliver the pitch for a shaped X system.
+**ITMD 467 students** will deliver the pitch for a shaped customer-support ticketing system that brings in customer and employee information from a company database via an internal data API.

 **ITMD 567 students** will research, invent, or discover some kind of business-oriented system and then deliver it as a shaped system and pitch.